 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

-One of the key laws protecting the parent child relationship that is found within Chapter 199 relates to the substitution of a child.
-This rule is found in Nevada Revised Statue section 199.370.
+One of the key laws protecting the parent-child relationship that is found in Chapter 199 relates to the substitution of a child.
+This rule is found in the Nevada Revised Statute section 199.370.

-Substitution of a child with an intent to deceive a parent, guardian, or relative is a category B felony offense.
-The potential punishment for the offense includes a minimum of one year imprisonment.
-The maximum term of imprisonment for substitution of a child is 10 years.
+The substitution of a child with an intent to deceive a parent, guardian, or relative is a category B felony offense.
+The potential punishment for the offense includes a minimum of one-year imprisonment.
+The maximum term of imprisonment for the substitution of a child is 10 years.
 In addition to the possible imprisonment, a conviction for substitution of a child under N.R.S.
 199.370 can also result in a maximum fine of up to $10,000.